 - Swap plastic straws for reusable ones

 Plastic straw litter is found everywhere… by the sidewalk, at the beach, in the office trash, and in many other places.
 And let’s face it, with every person using a maximum of one straw per day, it adds to a total of 500 million plastic straws on a daily basis.
 But it is safe to say that change begins with you.
-Why don’t you swap your plastic straw for a reusable one and reduce waste?
+Why don’t you swap your plastic straw for a reusable straw and reduce waste?
+You can also substitute plastic with paper straws.

 - Swap single-use coffee cups for reusable ones